vishandi/tp/docs/DeveloperGuide.md

   * Cons:
     * Efficiency of implementation would be compromised to cater to a smaller target group.

-## ImportSchedule and ExportSchedule features
+## 4.6 ImportSchedule and ExportSchedule Features
 This section details how the `importSchedule` and `exportSchedule` commands are implemented.
 This command allows the user to import and export the schedule of contacts in UniGenda.

 ### Implementation